Skip to main content

 • Poor arm and leg coordination

-• Balance problems/falling
+• Balance problems or falling

 B.E.
 F.A.S.T.
 Stroke Awareness